Buuchia/CCS_blog/posts/AT1-Journey.md

 ![flowers - state 1](/a1_process/scale-state-2.png)
 State 2

+Additionally, I also added some comments about the steps, how I understand the codes, and also provided some instructions in the p5 sketch.
+In the *sketch.js* file, the code starts from line 21.

 ## Problems
 1. When I tried to make one flower rotates, instead of rotating in a 2-dimensional perspective, my flower rotates at a skew angle.
 Turned out I forgot to add the variable `rotate` in the equation of the y location.